SamuelePassiatore/EVM-Bootcamp/final-project/README.md

 **Note**:

-- The `NFT_CONTRACT_HARDHAT_ADDRESS` is the address of the deployed contract on the local Hardhat network.
-You can leave it as is for now, as it will be updated after deploying the contract.
+- The `NFT_CONTRACT_ADDRESS` is the address of the deployed contract on Sepolia Testnet.
-- The `DEFAULT_PRIVATE_KEY` is the private key of the first account from the Hardhat node.
+- The `OWNER_PRIVATE_KEY` is the private key of the wallet that have deployed the smart contract.

 ### 2. Frontend Configuration